Neph0s/Neph0s-wowchemy/content/publication/lmke/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `internal-project` references `content/project/internal-project/index.md`.
 #   Otherwise, set `projects: []`.
-projects: []
+projects:
+  - example

 # Slides (optional).
 #   Associate this publication with Markdown slides.
 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides: "example"` references `content/slides/example/index.md`.
 #   Otherwise, set `slides: ""`.
-#slides: example
+slides: example

 ---

 {{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

 {{% callout note %}}
-Create your slides in Markdown - click the *Slides* button to check out the example.
+Create your slides in Markdown - click the _Slides_ button to check out the example.
 {{% /callout %}}

 Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).